Skip to main content

 Service Leavers Scheme

-This scheme pays the tuition fees for ex-service people who haven't previously studied at Higher Education level.
+Pays the tuition fees for ex-service people.
+This is for those who haven't already studied at higher education level.

 Armed Forces Bereavement Scheme